ZJUDB/ZJURaft/README.md

 From the repository directory, run these commands to create a Docker image and container:

 ```
-$ docker build . -t ZJURaft
+docker build . -t zju_raft
-$ docker create -t -i --name ZJURaft -v $(pwd):/ZJURaft ZJURaft bash
+docker create -t -i --name zju_raft -v $(pwd):/zju_raft zju_raft bash
 ```

 This will create a Docker image and container.
 To run it, type:

 ```
-$ docker start -a -i ZJURaft
+docker start -a -i zju_raft
 ```

 to open a shell within the box.
-You can find ZJURaft's code mounted at `/ZJURaft` and run the commands mentioned above like normal.
+You can find zju_raft's code mounted at `/zju_raft` and run the commands mentioned above like normal.